You’re invited to Typeforum 2024! 📣

 Game Quitter’s solution works a bit like this:

-• Cam created a personality test with typeform using calculations and Logic.
+• Cam created a personality test with Typeform using calculations and Logic.

 • He then embedded this quiz on the Game Quitter’s home page.